-This is Issue #0 of the Curated Bytes.
+This is Issue #0 of The Bytes Watch.
 This issue covers all the important updates from Microsoft Build that you cannot miss. .NET 5, C# 9, The Terminal and Azure Static Web Apps.

 .NET Updates from Build 2020